 Seems like these should be easy to find?
 Well not really.
 Tern Overland supplies some nice doors but they are powder coated aluminum, about 1″ thick and the locks are not really flush.
 Challenger Door in Indiana will custom make doors.
 They will make a 1 1/2″ foam cored fiberglass/gelocoated door with flush handles for not much more than the Tern Overland doors.
 I still need to follow up to see if they can match the RAL code of the Total Composites box.
 I also need to get a few more details but they really seem to be a good option.

 We ended up choosing Tern Overland as they seemed like a good option and Total Composites sells them along with the panel kit.
-Were they tick off all my wants, well no. But they are decent quality doors that are available in the USA.
-Now this decision was made over a year ago and since then Total Composites are now offering fiberglass framed cargo doors.
-I would give those a look now and might even change ours out down the road.
-Aluminum frames/skins are nice but they do conduct the cold and cause condensation in cold temps.
+Did they tick off all my wants, well no. But they are nice quality doors that are available in the USA with great after sales support.